Pylons/pyramid_formish/docs/index.rst

 Providing Fields
 ~~~~~~~~~~~~~~~~

-A form controller provides the *fields* of a form via its
+A form controller provides Formish with the *fields* of a form via its
 ``form_fields`` method.
 If defined, it must return a sequence of
 two-tuples.
 Each tuple in the returned value should be of a certain
-composition.
-The first value in the tuple should be a string
+composition: the first value in the tuple should be a string
+containing the field name, the second value should a a
+``schemaish.Structure`` object representing a data type.
+The first
-containing the field name.
-This should match the name supplied as a
+value in the tuple should match the name supplied as a dictionary key
-dictionary key in the ``form_defaults`` method.
-The second value in
+in the ``form_defaults`` method.
+The second value in the tuple should
-the tuple should be a ``schemaish`` Structure object, such as a
+be a ``schemaish`` Structure object, such as a ``schemish.String`` or
-``schemish.String`` or another data type.
-These types of objects
+another data type.
+These types of objects often make use of
-often make use of :term:`validatish` validators.
+:term:`validatish` validators.
 For example:

 .. code-block:: python
    :linenos:

    from my.package import security
    import schemaish
-   import formish
    from validatish import validator

    tags_field = schemaish.Sequence(schemaish.String())